 Professor Alex Fornito completed his Clinical Masters (Neuropsychology) and PhD in 2007 in the Departments of Psychiatry and Psychology at The University of Melbourne before undertaking Post-Doctoral training in the Department of Psychiatry at the University of Cambridge, UK, under the auspices of an NHMRC Training Fellowship.
 In 2013, Alex assumed his current position in the Monash Institute of Cognitive and Clinical Neurosciences.
-Alex is also co-Director of the Brain and Mental Health Lab and Heads the Lab’s Brain Research Team.
+Alex is Co-Director of the Brain and Mental Health Research Hub and Heads the Brain research division.

 Alex’s research concentrates on developing new imaging techniques for mapping human brain connectivity and applying these methods to shed light on brain function in health and disease.
 A major emphasis of his work concerns understanding foundational principles of brain organization and their genetic basis; characterizing brain connectivity disturbances in psychiatric disorders such as schizophrenia; and mapping how brain networks dynamically reconfigure in response to changing task demands.